 Focusing your attention on diversity can contribute to research processes and impacts that help advance inclusion and equity.
 Some research projects may target such outcomes, or use an anti-oppression or social justice lens, while others may not.
 Incorporating diversity considerations is a starting point for EDI, one that promotes integrating EDI principles in research in a way that applies to a wide range of disciplines and research topics.

 SSHRC acknowledges that practices and norms differ across and within social sciences and humanities disciplines.
 When reflecting on the relevance of diversity considerations in your research project, and how to integrate them in the various elements of your research design, consult your peers and supervisors, and consider norms and principles specific to your area of research, topic and methodology.

 Although diversity considerations may not, at first, seem applicable to your research, do fully consider their relevance before selecting “No.” You must provide your justification whether or not you deem diversity considerations relevant to your research.

 While completing the module is mandatory for SSHRC doctoral and postdoctoral applicants, this part of your application will not be subject to merit review this year.
-It currently builds awareness among applicants, supervisors and institutions.
-Integrating it into the evaluation process, and updating this guide accordingly, is planned for next year.
+For the moment, it serves to build awareness among applicants, supervisors and institutions.

 How do I include diversity considerations in my research design?